vineetakhurana/CSCDevOps-Queue-Proxy/README.md

 ##RECENT

 Use of 'lpush' to push the request's URL to a queue and 'lrange' to get the 5 most recently visited URLs on localhost:3002.
-Access *localhost:3002/recent* which displays the 5 most recently visited sites.
+*localhost:3002/recent* displays the 5 most recently visited sites.

 ![recent] [recent]